jasemurphy/stockchartspackage/README.md

 Can also be used for getting data so you can manipulate it yourself.

-Key function is stockchart()
+Key function is stockchart() It takes 4 inputs:

-It takes 4 inputs: two stock tickers (mandatory), then a number indicatig the number of years data you want (optional, defaults to 1), then either "price" or "index" (optional, defaults to price).
-You need to use the same syntax as Yahoo Finance, which means using.AX suffixes for Australian listed companies, and specific tickers for commodities, e.g. GC=F is gold.
+- two stock tickers (mandatory),

+- a number indicatig the number of years data you want (optional, defaults to 1),

+- either "price" or "index" (optional, defaults to price).

+You need to use the same syntax as Yahoo Finance, which means using .AX suffixes for Australian listed companies, and specific tickers for commodities, e.g. GC=F is gold.

 stockcharts("BTC-USD", "GC=F", 1, "index") would return something like this: